Pakistani rupee: List of banknotes

-Haj
+Haj Pilgrim Banknotes

-Pakistan put foreign exchange controls in place in 1949, restricting the export and import of currency except for when needed for Hajj in Saudi Arabia.
-This created an opportunity for smuggling, leading Pakistan to issue special Haj notes for use by pilgrims.
+Pakistan put foreign exchange controls in place in 1949, restricting the export and import of currency except for when needed for the Haj in Saudi Arabia.
+This created an opportunity for smuggling, leading Pakistan to issue special Haj pilgrim notes for use by pilgrims.
 These were differentiated by an overprint in English "For pilgrims from Pakistan for use in Saudi Arabia and Iraq".

 Although other means of exchange were considered, the high level of illiteracy amongst the Pakistani pilgrims and the additional costs that would be incurred through the need to purchase such means prevented the government from these methods of exchange.
 The State Bank Order to allow the issue of these Haj notes was made in May 1950.

 A new series of notes was released in 1972, under the name of the State Bank of Pakistan rather than the Government of Pakistan.
 These had an Urdu overprint as well as an English one, saying "For Hajj [sic] pilgrims from Pakistan for use in Saudi Arabia only".
 New notes were printed in 1975 and 1978, reflecting changes in the standard notes.
 The use of Haj notes continued until 1978.

 Until this date, stocks of notes were used without the necessity of printing new notes with the signatures of the later Governors.
-It is believed that once the use of Haj Notes were discontinued, most of the remaining stock of notes was destroyed.
+It is believed that once the use of Haj pilgrim notes were discontinued, most of the remaining stock of notes was destroyed.
 However, many notes entered the collector market following their sale to a banknote dealer by the State Bank of Pakistan.